 I still remember the first time fear overcame me as a young choreographer.
 At that point, I had not really given much thought to the fact that other people would soon be watching my work, and I definitely didn’t consider that they may judge or have negative opinions of my choreography, my dancers, or me.
 It wasn’t until I was driving to our first competition that it hit me...other people are about to see what I’ve created.
 In that instant, I was consumed with fear.
 What had once been a creative process for myself and my dancers, turned into an internal game of worst-case scenarios.
 What if everyone hated it?
 What if people made fun of me?
 What if that other studio down the road beat us?
 What if my dancers mess up?
 What if I don’t know how to handle any of these things?

 Since then, I’ve seen how fear can show up in so many different ways for dancers, teachers, and parents.
 In my Mindset Coaching, with my dancer clients, I most commonly hear about fears surrounding: others’ opinions, disappointing parents/teachers/teammates, auditions, learning or messing up choreography, others’ expectations, yelling or harsh criticism from teachers or parents, and not being good/skinny/pretty enough.
-With my teacher clients, the fears are very similar and also tend to include: expectations from parents, comparison with other studios, dancers messing up or not doing their best, losing students, how choreography will be received, and if they are teaching the “right” things in class.
+With my teacher clients, the fears are very similar and also tend to include: expectations from parents, comparison with other studios, dancers messing up or not doing their best, dancers not using the protective dance footwear, losing students, how choreography will be received, and if they are teaching the “right” things in class.

 No matter what is at the root of the fear, there are biological responses our bodies go through when we perceive we are either in physical or emotional danger.
 In her book, Playing Big, Life Coach Tara Mohr explains, “The human brain is hardwired to be overreactive to potential dangers.
 This functioned well for our physical survival in much earlier eras.''
 Evolutionarily speaking, it was vital to our existence that our body responded to any sign of threat, however small, by activating our fight-flight response.